Prospective Students FAQ

 How do I gain admission to the School of Music and Dance?

-Graduate students must fill out the application to the School of Music and Dance.
+Graduate students must fill out the graduate application to the School of Music and Dance.

 When are auditions held?

 We recommend that all prospective students audition during the regularly scheduled scholarship auditions.
-Auditions also will be held the week before school starts.
-If you are not available either of those times, please contact the major instructor in your area of emphasis.
+If you live beyond the 250-mile radius of San José, or cannot attend the regularly scheduled auditions, please contact the Area Coordinator for your area of emphasis.

 May music minors audition for scholarships?

-SJSU awards annual talent-based scholarships ranging from $200-$2000 per year.
+SJSU awards annual merit-based scholarships ranging from $200-$9,000 per year.
 All music majors are eligible, while minors can receive scholarship assistance dependent upon the needs of the school.

 How often do I receive lessons?

-How many students are enrolled in the SMD?
+How many students are enrolled in the School of Music & Dance?

 How many ensembles do you have?